confidential-computing/governance/TAC/Meetings/2023/2023-03-09/CCC-TAC-Minutes-2023-03-09.md

   * [Benefits list](https://github.com/confidential-computing/governance/blob/main/project-progression-policy.md#benefits-of-being-a-recognized-consortium-project)
 * Only approved stages are sandbox and incubation, the rest of the document is a proposal and has not been approved
 * DT discussed if there was a real need to have different stages

-* Mentors to get input from their projects for discussion in the next meeting
+  ***ACTION*** Mentors to get input from their projects for project progression discussion in the next meeting

 **TAC Tech Talk**